5 Must-See Places in Anambas

 Let's list these five little gems in order of awesomeness.

-The reason we've included Busung in our must-see list is not just for this rare and quirky trait, but also because Busung is surrounded by both drop-dead gorgeous coral reefs and a crystal-clear turquoise-colored sea.
+The reason I've included Busung in this must-see list is not just for this rare and quirky trait, but also because Busung is surrounded by both drop-dead gorgeous coral reefs and a crystal-clear turquoise-colored sea.

 Not only will you see rock formations that seem to have come from another planet, but you'll also come across a tree with a trunk so wide that you can actually sit inside it with several people at once.
 This unbelievable tree is like a cave on the inside.

 But there's more in Renggek, because if you're lucky you'll see the resident monitor lizard couple, Fred and Shirley.
 Now, there's nothing to worry about, because even though Shirley, and especially Fred, resemble dinosaurs, they're actually completely harmless and quite shy to boot.